arjunc12/Ants/README.md

 choices made by real turtle ants, as well as modules for implementing and testing various turtle ant-inspired algorithms.

-All of the code is written in Python.
+All of the code is written in Python 2.7.
 In addition to the standard python modules, running the code will require the python packages Numpy, Matplotlib/Pylab, Pandas, Scipy, and Networkx.
 We suggest installing the lastest version of the Anaconda distribution of Python in order to easily obtain and maintain all the required packages and dependencies.

-Additionally, the code relies on the command line tools imagemagick and ffmpeg; we suggest installing these through Homebrew.
+Additionally, to use the code to make videos of simulated ants carrying out the algorithms, you will need to install ffmpeg; we suggest doing this via Homebrew.

 To test some of the ant algorithms with a variety of networks and parameter values, one can run the following sequence of commands on a remote server: